jahidhasan6676/tech-product-hunt-client/README.md

 # PRODUCT HUNT APPLICATION

 **Purpose**
-A platform where users can discover and share tech products, including web apps, AI tools, software, games, and mobile apps.
-The platform supports three user roles: common users, moderators, and admins, with distinct functionalities for each.
+The Product Hunt Website is a platform where users can explore, share, and engage with the latest tech products, including Web Apps, AI Tools, Software, Games, and Mobile Apps.
+The website enables users to submit new products, upvote/downvote existing ones, and post reviews.
+It includes a three-tier user system (Normal Users, Moderators, and Admins) for efficient content management.
+Additionally, a subscription-based model is integrated, allowing users to unlock premium features.

 ## 🌐 Live Site URL
 [Visit the live site here!](https://product-hunt-website.web.app)